 Strength Training Builds Strong Muscles

-The common misperception is that the larger the muscle, the stronger it is.
 There is a big difference (pun intended) between a muscle’s size and its ability to generate force.
 Muscles can appear large based on the volume of intracellular fluid, blood and water contained in the tissue, commonly referred to as the ‘pump’ that occurs after lifting weights and explains why some incredibly strong weightlifters have a completely different physique than bodybuilders.
-It also explains why some bodybuilders with large muscles and amazing physiques are not necessarily strong weightlifters able to compete effectively in strength-based competitions like Powerlifting or Strongman.
+It also explains why some bodybuilders with large muscles and amazing physiques are not necessarily strong weightlifters able to compete in strength-based sports like Powerlifting or Strongman.

 7 things to know about strength training